oeway/bioimage-model-zoo/docs/contribute_models/tutorials.md

 11. Make a pull request!!

 ## Considerations for Bioimage Model Zoo version 0.3.0
-The following information is also provided at the [Bioimage Model Zoo configuration specifications](https://github.com/bioimage-io/configuration/blob/master/README.md) but as it is quite important, we make you to pay special attention to it.
+The following information is also provided at the [Bioimage Model Zoo configuration specifications](https://github.com/bioimage-io/configuration/blob/master/README.md) but it is important that you pay special attention to it.
-* Choose an input and output test images so we can check that your model runs correctly in the chose consumer software.
-LINK TO MODEL RUNNERS.
+* Choose an input and output test images so we can check that your model runs correctly in the chosen [consumer software](https://bioimage.io/docs/#/consumer_software/model_runner)
-* Choose a nice cover image that will be used in the model card
+* Choose a representative cover image of the task performed by your model.
+This image will be used in the model card to guide the users through the model search.
-* Pre-processing and post-processing should be described.
+* Pre-processing and post-processing should be always described.
 For that, you can check which [processing routines are supported](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#pre--and-postprocessing) at the moment.
+* Do not forget to include in your bioimage model (.zip) any additional file needed for the correct execution of the model.